MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-spoke-network.md

 Two spoke scripts are created in this section.
 Each script defines a spoke virtual network and a virtual machine for the workload.
 A peered virtual network from hub to spoke is then created.

+1. Make the example directory created in the first article of this series the current directory.
-1. In the example directory, create a file named `spoke1.tf`.

-1. Insert the following code:
+1. Create a file named `spoke1.tf` and insert the following code:

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/301-hub-spoke/spoke1.tf)]

-1. In the example directory, create a file named `spoke2.tf`.

-1. Insert the following code:
+1. Create a file named `spoke2.tf` and insert the following code:

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/301-hub-spoke/spoke2.tf)]